ircv3/ircv3-specifications/core/message-tags-3.3.md

 `@` and trailing space characters, leaving 4094 bytes for tags themselves.
 The size limit for the rest of the message is unchanged.

+Servers MUST reply with the `ERR_INPUTTOOLONG` (`417`) error numeric if a client sends a message with more than the allowed limit.
+Servers MUST NOT truncate tags to allow lines that exceed this limit.

+    417    ERR_INPUTTOOLONG
+          ":Input line was too long"

 ## Security considerations

 Client-only tags should be treated as untrusted data.
 They can contain any value